Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Introduction

 We summarize our experimental findings below. \begin{itemize}

-\item \textbf{API-usage profiling.} We quantitatively analyze the behaviors of ransomware samples through two sets of experiments.
+\begin{sloppypar} \item \textbf{API-usage profiling.} { We quantitatively analyze the behaviors of ransomware samples through two sets of experiments.
 We first manually inspect 54 real-world ransomware samples from 35 families, including the notorious WannaCry, Sodinokibi, Babuk, and the most active ransomware families in 2021, LockBit, Mespinoza, and Hive, with a focus on encryption activities.
+We find that ransomware has a distinct file access behavior pattern during execution.
 We further collect the occurrence frequency of 288 Windows APIs from 348 ransomware samples.
-We find that ransomware has a distinct file access behavior pattern during execution.
-Moreover, we discover strong differences in API occurrences and invocation frequencies between benign and ransomware executions, which we leverage for computing the API contrast score.
+We discover differences in API occurrences and invocation frequencies between benign and ransomware executions, which is beneficial for improving detection accuracy.
+We leverage these for computing the API contrast score.} \end{sloppypar}

-\item \textbf{API-based classification.} Based on our observation of API usage, we invent a new two-stage detection mechanism, consisting of consistency analysis and refinement operations.
-In consistency analysis, we use multiple mathematical methods to capture the unique ransomware execution features.
+\item \textbf{API-based classification.} Based on our observation of API usage, we discuss a possible classification mechanism, consisting of consistency analysis and API usage contrast refinement operations.
+In consistency analysis, we use multiple mathematical methods to capture the unique ransomware execution features, focusing on the fundamental encryption nature.
 In refinement, we further examine the positive cases by an API contrast score to filter wrongly classified cases.
-We further provide in-depth case studies of API usage contrast with attack context.
+We further provide in-depth case analysis of API usage contrast with attack context.
+We carry out a feasibility assessment of our classification approach against 29 sets of execution traces.
+The results show that our consistency analysis effectively identifies all malicious executions.
+Our findings could help inspire future detection works in this field.